Are financial advisors prepared for the greatest transfer of wealth in history? Most might think they are, but time will certainly tell.

 - Family dynamics.
 What are the family’s long-term goals and values?
 Do they want to build a legacy through donations and foundations?
 Create wealth for future generations?
 Both?
 Have discussions with your client and family about goals beyond the lifespan of your current client.

 - Don’t ignore the spouse or the family.
 Seriously evaluate your relationship with the client and spouse.
 Do you have a relationship at all?
 Does your client have concerns about how her heirs will manage the wealth she built?
 Could you help create financial literacy for the rest of the family?
+Are you helping them understand how much money is really enough money depending on current and future lifestyles?

 Look for opportunities to deepen relationships and establish trust.
 Rather than your office, look for opportune moments to meet in a more relaxed setting.
 For example, during holidays, consider stopping by with a dessert over Thanksgiving or Christmas weekend.
 Sporting events are also a great way to get to know other members of your client’s family and start building a rapport.
 Albeit in today’s society these physical encounters may be challenging depending on circumstances and comfort level, however, it’s important to think about ways that go beyond any traditional setting.